Lead And Copper Valleys

 The valley is a very important part of the roof that determines to a large extent the integrity of the roof.
 Depending on the section of the roof it is positioned and the angle of the roof, the valley conduits large volumes of water when it rains.
 Thus any slight damage could lead to serious leakages.

 This calls for accurate installation.
 As much as anyone can follow the guide and do it, it is recommended to use the services of a skilled and experienced roofer.
-Also, regular maintenance and repair schedules should conducted so that any compromise is discovered early.
-Experts advise that roofs should be inspected at least twice annually.
+Also, regular maintenance and repair schedules should be conducted so that any compromise is discovered early.
+Experts advise that roofs should be inspected twice annually.
 With this, the roof valleys will be maintained in good condition and the integrity of the entire roof preserved.

 Types of Lead and Copper Roof Valleys